ZuliusRoolf/portfolio-template/README.md

-# Portfolio Template (Instructions NOT Validated)
+# Portfolio Template

-This template is designed to showcase your projects in the form of a portfolio.
-It features two main sections: a biography container and a portfolio container.
-The biography container displays your photo, name, profession, social links, and a short bio.
-The portfolio container provides a list of projects with dates.
-Clicking on a project reveals more details, such as an image or video, contributors, a description, and a link to more details.

----
+A simple and stylish portfolio website to display your projects.
+All content is stored in two json files for easy maintainability: [`biography`](./website/content/biography.json) and [`portfolio`](./website/content/portfolio.json).

+The primary goal of this project was to learn the fundementals of web development, have something to showcase for employers and produce something that may contribute to others.
+These objectives were successfully achieved through 125 hours of active work.

 ## Features

+- **Biography**:
-- **Biography Section**: Share your personal information with a professional touch.
+  - Share your personal information with a professional touch.
+  - Ultra clean design to let visitors focus on your projects.
+  - Expandable "About" section to view your portrait and biography (only on desktop).
+- **Portfolio**:
+  - Present your achievements more clearly by visually showing them with media.
-- **Portfolio Section**: Highlight your projects interactively with descriptions and media.
+  - Highlight your projects interactively with detailed descriptions, collaborators and links.
+  - Link to the full project for authenticity.

 ## Prerequisites